Middle East flight updates: International airlines extend suspensions | The National

 Saudia

-Saudia has partially resumed flight operations to and from Dubai, operating a limited number of services.
+Saudia has partially resumed flight operations to and from Dubai and Abu Dhabi.

 The airline said flights between Riyadh and Dubai and Jeddah and Dubai are currently operating on a reduced schedule, with additional services expected to be restored gradually.